 Eventually, someone brought up how the logo resembles a notable notorious symbol associated with World War II.
 Columbia had to clarify that it wasn’t inspired by it in any way, shape, or form, and the logo signified they value quality and functionality.

-16. Go for abstract designs
+16. Go for Abstract Designs

 While many experts would tell you to make your logo depict your products or services, sometimes it’s good to be unique without being cliche.
 One of the goals of creating a unique logo is to differentiate yourself from the competition.
 You want your logo to convey your brand identity and branding while also being distinct.
 Imagine if all shoe companies used a shoe design for their logo, and you went the other route.
 Your logo would be the most memorable because it’s different.